 3.1 Weed Composition

-The experimental site was previously under rice cultivation and the predominant weed species in the experimental site was grasses.
+The experimental site was previously under rice cultivation, and the predominant weed species at the experimental site was grasses.
 The weed floras of the different treatments were grouped into grasses, sedges, broad-leaf weeds and are listed in the Table 1.

 Table 1.
 Major weed species observed during the crop season.